ncipollo/unity-action/README.md

 - **mode**: The mode to run the action in.
 Can be set to `build` or `test`.
 - **password**: Your unity password.
 Required to generate license.
 Use secrets!
 - **serial**: Your unity pro serial number.
 Required to generate pro license.
 Not required for unity personal.
 Use secrets!
 - **username**: Your unity user name.
 Required to generate license.
-Use secrets!'
+Use secrets!

 ## License